Please identify and briefly describe officially recognized student clubs and activities at your institution that…

 address sexual issues (including birth control, abortion, homosexuality):

 1) Collegians for Life (CFL): Through education and genuine love, CFL promotes the sanctity of human life in all stages of development.
 They meet to discuss pertinent life issues and host speakers who advocate protection for the most vulnerable among us: the unborn, the sick, the elderly.

-4) Catholic Studies Discussion Night: Every Thursday night the Catholic Studies program sponsors a discussion night over dinner.
+2) Catholic Studies Convivium: Every Thursday night the Catholic Studies program sponsors a discussion night over dinner.
 Topics are drawn from books and readings of the Catholic intellectual tradition and address issues of acute interest to today’s emerging adults.

 address issues of social concern: